cakephp/docs/ru/views/helpers/url.rst

     information about this page's topic.

 .. meta::
-    :title lang=en: UrlHelper
+    :title lang=ru: UrlHelper
-    :description lang=en: The role of the UrlHelper in CakePHP is to help build urls.
+    :description lang=ru: The role of the UrlHelper in CakePHP is to help build urls.
-    :keywords lang=en: url helper,url
+    :keywords lang=ru: url helper,url